RealBenTen10/Vast-Challenge-2025-MC-3/README.md

 Nadia Conti has to be explored in more detail - is she maybe a part of the conspiracy?
 At the end we should have a tool to analyse given data using visual analytic approach.

+### Prototype
+To use our prototype simply install Docker Desktop and NdeoJS (using npm) and clone this repository into Visual Studio Code.
+Ensure that Docker works on youre computer.
+If you use Windows, download WSL (Linux for Windows).

+After setting everything up you can simply

+## Old Read Me file content:

-## Assignment 1
+## Assignment 1 (separate task before VAST Challenge
-The code is up to date and the PDF for exercise 2 is in the GROUP-1 folder: [Exercise 2](./AVA - Group 1 - Exercise 2.pdf)
+The code is up to date and the PDF for exercise 2 is in the GROUP-1 folder: [Exercise 2](https://github.com/RealBenTen10/Vast-Challenge-2025-MC-3/edit/main/./AVA - Group 1 - Exercise 2.pdf)

 ## Using the template
 This template contains a React frontend, a fastAPI backend, and a Neo4j database.
 Everything is dockerized, please do not change the overall setup or structure.